 Other than the above stops, there are many interesting destinations along the Toden Arakawa Line.
 If you are interested in joining guided tours around here, please send an e-mail from the contact form on the Rates/Contact page.

 Photographs: taken at the Old Missionary House in Zoshigaya, and other places along the Toden Arakawa Line, by Koji Ikuma, with Fuji X-T1 & P. Angenieux Paris 15mm f1.3.

-Update 1 (August 2020): In 2017, a new name for Toden Arakawa Line was sought from the public and eventually, the “Tokyo Sakura Tram” was adopted.
+Update 1 (in August 2020): In 2017, a new name for the Toden Arakawa Line was sought from the public and eventually, the “Tokyo Sakura Tram” was adopted.
 However, it didn’t exclude the old name, and now both names are used.